-There is no cost to apply for or attend the High School Student Congress.
-The Henry Clay Center for Statesmanship covers all program-associated costs including the following: meals, accommodations, program activities and travel.
+There is NO cost to apply for or attend the High School Student Congress.
+The Henry Clay Center for Statesmanship covers all program-associated costs.
+This includes meals, accommodations, program activities and airfare.
 We believe that every student, regardless of background or circumstance, should have an equal opportunity to participate in our program.
-Thanks to our generous supporters and sponsors, we are able to provide full scholarships to all students.
+As a result, and thanks to our generous supporters and sponsors, we are able to provide full scholarships to all students.

-For further questions about the High School Student Congress, please contact Clare Magee, Director of Academic Programs, at email@example.com with any questions.
+We’d love to talk to you about applying for the 2020 High School Student Congress!
+Feel free to contact Clare Magee, Director of Academic Programs, at email@example.com with any questions.

 In addition to a completed application, applicants to the High School Student Congress are required to submit: